-The start of the storm season also brings warnings, especially when it comes to using generators.
+ORLANDO, Fla. - Aside from the threat of strong storms, the start of hurricane season also brings warnings, especially when it comes to using generators.

 Since 2005, nearly 1,000 people have been killed in the United States from carbon monoxide poisoning caused by the misuse of portable generators.

 Sonny Dukes, president of Accurate Power and Technology in Mount Dora, said most of the incidents are likely preventable.